Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 ### Memory Manipulation and the `MEMORY_MAP_SIZE`

 The program initialises a large block of memory (4096 bytes) and performs various operations on it based on the input spell.
 This memory block acts as the state of the custom VM.
 The disassembly shows that the program allocates a significant amount of memory on the stack or in the `.data` section, and then performs a series of reads and writes to this memory based on calculations involving the input characters and the instruction pointer.
-The modulo operations (`% MEMORY_MAP_SIZE`) in the source code would translate to `div` or `idiv` instructions in the assembly, which are used to calculate the offsets into this memory map.
+The modulo operations (`% MEMORY_MAP_SIZE`) in the pseudo code are translated to `div` or `idiv` instructions in the assembly, which are used to calculate the offsets into this memory map.

 By understanding these high-level concepts and how they are likely to be represented in assembly, we can approach the disassembly with a more structured and informed perspective, allowing us to reverse engineer the complex logic of the `perform_mischief` routine and uncover the flag.